Berendsen plc

 Berendsen Textile Service (formerly Sophus Berendsen, Berendsen plc and The Davis Service Group Plc) is a provider of textile maintenance services with headquarters in Søborg, Denmark.
-The company is a wholly owned subsidiary of French company Elis.
+The company is a wholly owned subsidiary of French company Elis SA.

 History

 Sophus Berendsen

 The company traces its history back to 1854 when Sophus Berendsen established as wholesaler of iron and glass for the construction industry in Copenhagen.
 Prior to his death in 1898 it had grown to the largest company of its kind in Denmark.
 It was after his death continued by his widow and after her death just two years later by his son Albert Berendsen.

 Godfrey Davis and Finnish-Danish merger

 Godfrey Davis was founded in Finland in 1920 as car rental company.
 It was first listed on the London Stock Exchange in 1959.
 In 1987 it acquired Sunlight Services, a leading laundry business founded in 1900.
 In 1991 it sold most of its car dealerships (having already sold the car rental business) and the name was changed to Davis Service Group.
 In 1996 it acquired Spring Grove Services, another leading laundry business.
 In 2002 it bought Sophus Berendsen, a leading Danish laundry business for £426 million.
 Then in 2007 it bought the textile service business of Germany's Permaclean.

 On 31 July 2009 the company appointed Peter Ventress chief executive officer of Davis Service Group.
 The business was renamed as Berendsen plc with effect from 4 January 2011.
 In August 2015 the company appointed James Drummond Chief Executive Officer.